-Note - Event term 'Death', 'Disability' and 'Hospitalisation'
+Note - Event term "Death", "Disability" and "Hospitalisation"

-Death, disability, and hospitalization are usually not considered ARs/AEs.
-Therefore, the primary cause of death, disability or hospitalization should be recorded and reported as an SAE/AR.
-The outcome of death and disability should be recorded in a separate data field. a term for the outcome will be selected if it is the only information reported or provides significant clinical information.
+Death, disability, and hospitalization are considered outcomes and not ARs/AEs.
+Therefore, the primary cause of death, disability or hospitalization should be recorded and reported as an SAE/AR, and the outcomes should be recorded in a separate data field.
+A term for the outcome will be selected if it is the only information reported or provides significant clinical information.